Munkh99/Parallel-Huffman-HPC/README.md

 Follow these steps to set up and run the project:

 - **Generate synthetic datasets** script file for generating synthetic datasets.
-It uses file_10M.txt (10 MB file) to generate 256MB to 16384MB datasets for fast generating.
+It uses file_10M.txt (10 MB) to generate 256MB to 16384MB datasets for fast generating.
 ```
+  chmod +x generate.sh
   ./generate.sh
 ```
 - **Module load**